The Tbilisi Court of Appeals judicial panel gave its decision this week in the criminal case against Nika Gvaramia and Kakhaber Damenia.

 “In this regard, we remind that’stronger effort to guarantee a freedom, professional, pluralistic, and independent media environment’, notably by ensuring criminal proceedings brought against media owners meet the highest legal standards, represents one of the European Commission’s priorities.

-“The EU will continue its support for the Georgian authorities to reform the judiciary, with a particular focus on the quality, independence, and of judicial processes, which are essential in upholding the rule-of-law.
+“The EU will continue its support for the Georgian authorities to reform the judiciary, with a particular focus on the quality, independence, and transparency of judicial processes, which are essential in upholding the rule-of-law.

 The statement reads: “The European Union is committed to supporting Georgia to address all 12 priorities to meet the European aspirations its citizens.”